Skip to main content

 params:

-# resize pool by scalepercentage of current size
+# Auto-scale the pool by a percentage of its current size

 scalepercentage: "50"

-The conditions section establishes threshold criteria dictating when the rule must perform its action.
-In this example, that criteria contains 2 formulas:
+• The conditions section establishes threshold criteria dictating when the rule must perform its action.
+In this example, that criteria contains two formulas:

-Conditions are combined using AND logic, requiring all conditions to be true for the rule to trigger.
+These conditions are combined using logical operator AND, meaning all conditions must be true for the rule to trigger.

-The actions section specifies what action Portworx performs when the conditions are met.
-Action parameters modify action behavior, and different actions contain different action parameters.
+• The actions section specifies the operation that Portworx performs when the conditions are met.
+Action parameters control the behavior of the action, and different actions include different parameters.
+In this example, the actions section directs Portworx to:

 note